 Food trucks are also regarded as the mobile version of the restaurant business.
 A food truck can move to any place where the customers are more likely to be located.
-This makes it as one of the sizzling trends in the restaurant business.
-Changing consumers’ tastes and preferences and approach towards consumption of street food and beverages has resulted in a jump in demand for food truck business over the years.
-Manufacturers of these trucks are keened towards developing trucks keeping in mind the hygiene factor.
+This makes it one of the sizzling trends in the restaurant business.
+Changing consumers’ tastes and preferences and approaches towards consumption of street food and beverages have resulted in a jump in demand for the food truck business over the years.
+Manufacturers of these trucks are keen on developing trucks keeping in mind the hygiene factor.
 The global food truck market has witnessed a surge due to the factors such as rising busy schedules, rise in working women population, and approach towards street food and rapid urbanization.

 Two types of food trucks operate in India:

 1. Small Trucks – minimal branding, less equipment, and limited menu – usually seen selling tiffins, snack items, and Chinese.
 These can fit in parking slots designated for one or two vehicles without sacrificing the space needed for operation.

 2. Bustaurants/ Double-decker setups – ‘the Moving Cart’ and made its first run in April 2013.
 A joint venture of Maharashtra Tourism and the Moving Cart Company, the food bus is the second of its type, with one being run in Chennai by the same company.